In Exercises 33–40, use the given probability value to determine ... | Channels for Pearson+

 P-value

 The p-value is a statistical measure that helps determine the strength of the evidence against the null hypothesis.
-It represents the probability of obtaining results at least as extreme as the observed results, assuming the null hypothesis is true.
-A lower p-value indicates stronger evidence against the null hypothesis, suggesting that the observed effect is unlikely to have occurred by random chance.
+It quantifies the probability of observing results as extreme as, or more extreme than, the actual observed results, assuming the null hypothesis is true.
+A low p-value (typically less than 0.05) indicates strong evidence against the null hypothesis, suggesting that the observed effect is unlikely to have occurred by random chance.

 Recommended video: